(Note: This post contains affiliate links.)

 One of our sweet guests enjoying the sweets!

 One of my absolute favorite items that I HAD to have for this party is this fabulous wreath that I got from Fizzy Party.
 Isn’t it PERFECT?
 And I can’t wait to use it next winter!
+She does all kinds of great things with tulle!
+You should see the things she does with it.

 As guests traveled through the movie, we visiting Olaf and helped him find his missing nose.